 - Mazda Familia

-Finally, if you’re ever approached directly by someone looking to steal your car, avoid a confrontation – your safety’s WAY more important than your wheels.
-You never know their mindset and if you’ll be safe from attack if you resist.
-Call the police straight away.
+Finally, if you're ever approached directly by someone looking to steal your car, avoid a confrontation - your safety's far more important than your wheels and you should call Police immediately on 111 so they can handle it.